Continued interest lists

 We hold continued interest lists until 30 June of each academic year.
 We then discontinue the list and remove all of the names.

-If you still want to a place at the school, you'll need to make an application for the following academic year.
+If your child has still not been offered a place and you still want one, you can make an application for the following academic year.
 You can make the application no earlier than the first Monday after the summer half-term break in June.

 You can add your child to the school's continued interest list at the start of each academic year if you have not received an offer.